nurbujang/asappstatw24/README.md

 **by Nur Bujang (G00426044@atu.ie)**

 ## Overview
 This repository contains the tasks and project for module Applied Statistics (Instructor: Dr Ian McLoughlin).
+Statistics provide the necessary framework and tools to make sense of data and make informed decisions based on the data.
+This assessment contains examples of data visualisation tools such as histograms and boxplots to give quick insights into data distributions, relationships and anomalies.
+It also contains statistical tests such as Student t-test and ANOVA for reliable hypothesis testing, which will be used to guide decision-making processes.

 ## Features
 ### tasks.ipynb